MatValdejao/the-weather-app/README.md

 Finally, the application saves past user searches so that the user can simply click on a "historical" button and display the weather for the saved city.

+## Features
+ * Save Searched Cities
+ * Current Day Forecast With:
+    * Temperature
+    * Humidity
+    * Wind Speed
+    * UV Index --> Contains different background colors to orient user to danger of sunrays
+        * Red: Dangerous to stay exposed to long
+        * Yellow: Warning.
+Might be dangerous, sun is still strong
+        * Green: Sunrays not too strong.
+Safe
+* 5-Day Forecast With:
+    * Temperature
+    * Wind Speed
+    * Humidity
+* All forecasts include an icon that changes according to the weather forecast.

 ## Built With
  * HTML
  * CSS